kumahq/kuma-website/docs/docs/1.0.6/documentation/dps-and-data-model.md

 # DPs and Data Model

-When Kuma (`kuma-cp`) runs, it waits for the data plane proxies to connect and register themselves.
+When Kuma (`kuma-cp`) runs, it will be waiting for the data plane proxies to connect and register themselves.
 In order for a data plane proxy to successfully run, there must exist at least one [`Mesh`](../../policies/mesh) in Kuma.
-By default the system generates a `default` Mesh when the control-plane is run for the first time.
+By default the system auto-generates a `default` Mesh when the control-plane is run for the first time.

 <center>
 <img src="/images/docs/0.5.0/diagram-10.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>